 When it comes to home repairs, the US federal tax code generally does not allow for deductions.
 However, there are certain exceptions that may qualify for a tax cancellation.
 Home improvements that are medically required for you or any member of your family who lives with you may be eligible for a deduction.
 Additionally, if you use part of your home as an office, you can deduct a portion of the cost of repairs that benefit your entire home.

-Home office improvements are deductible over time with depreciation, and repairs are deductible within the tax year in which they are completed, as they are deemed necessary for the maintenance of your business.
-While most home improvements aren't tax-deductible, they could generate tax benefits when you're selling your home.
-The good news is that if you qualify for this tax exemption, both repairs and improvements may be eligible, as long as they are only in the parts of your home that are used for business.
+When it comes to home office improvements, these are deductible over time with depreciation.
+Repairs are deductible within the tax year in which they are completed, as they are deemed necessary for the maintenance of your business.
+Although most home improvements don't qualify for a tax deduction, they could generate tax benefits when you're selling your home.
+If you qualify for this tax exemption, both repairs and improvements may be eligible, as long as they are only in the parts of your home that are used for business.

 A repair is something that keeps your home in good working order, such as fixing a leaky faucet or replacing a broken window.
 However, if the repair adds value to your property (such as replacing the roof), it could be considered a home improvement.
 It's important to keep detailed records of any expenses related to any home improvement, even if you don't plan to sell your home next year.
 This way, you can get the most out of your improvements when the time comes.